Adrian-Chm/Referendum/README.md

 - https://www.insee.fr/fr/statistiques/2388572

-We want to answer the following question: What can you show that is instructive about this data?
+We want to answer the following question: What can we show that is instructive about this data?